pedrovponte/Distributed-Backup-Service/proj1/README.md

 **Doubts**

 * Because UDP is not reliable, a peer that has stored a chunk must reply with a STORED message to every PUTCHUNK message it receives -> neste caso, apenas os peers que guardaram determinado chunk dessa vez devem responder STORED ou os que anteriormente ja teriam guardado tambem devem responder?

+* When a peer sends a STORED message, all the others should receive and increment the counter of the chunk or only the initiator peer shoul increment?